The normal way to trade supply and demand is on the lower time-frames, like the 5min, 15 min or 1-hour.

 Step 2: Wait For A Sharp Rise/Decline Or Bullish/Bearish Engulf To Form

-The normal way to enter trades at supply and demand zones is to wait for a bullish/bearish pin bar or engulfing candle to form inside the zone.
+Entering a trade at a supply and demand zones on the lower timeframes means waiting for a bullish/bearish pin bar or engulfing candle to form somewhere inside the zone.

-You wait for price to enter and see if a bullish or bearish engulfing pattern forms.
-Pin bars work too, but I tend to leave them out, as they don’t work as well as engulfs – price often breaks the high of pin before reversing, least not in my experience.
+Important: Pin bars can also make great entry signals, but I tend to leave them out, as they don’t work as well as engulfs – price often breaks the pin before reversing, causing a stop out.

 I know a lot people like to go down in time-frame to tighten up the entry, but on the daily, that isn’t a good idea.
 The time difference is too large for 1 hour or lower candles (or 4 hour for that matter) to confirm reversals on the daily.

 If you’re free during the day you can enter by watching for sharp rises and declines on the 1-hour.

 This is my preferred way to enter the zones.

 Watching for an engulf on the daily works well, but it typically means you have to risk more.
 With this method, you can cut the risk down significantly and increase the risk/reward ratio, as you’ll be entering closer to the source of reversal.

 Here’s a sharp rise that took place just after price entered a daily demand zone.